DiUS/pact-workshop-ruby-v2/README.md

 end
 ```

-Now if we run our pact verification task, it should fail.
+Now if we copy the pact file from the consumer project and run our pact verification task, it should fail.

 ```console
     $ rake pact:verify